 Tritium on-line monitor with the following technical data (or better):

-Typical energy window: 5 keV ÷ 6 keV (upper limit here could be 18 keV, which corresponds to the end point energy of tritium specter, but about 90% of the energy is in the window 5-6 keV – comment this with BNPP experts);
+Typical energy window: 5 keV ÷ 6 keV (upper limit here could be 18 keV, which corresponds to the end point energy of tritium specter, but about 90% of the energy is in the window 5-6 keV – comment this with BNPP experts); it is prefer to consider 18 keV for upper limit.

 Typical measurement range: 104 ÷ 106 Bq/m3.